Frequently Asked Questions

 - What is Invisalign?

-Your Invisalign treatment will consist of a series of aligners that you switch out approximately every two weeks.
+Your Invisalign treatment will consist of a series of aligners that you switch out approximately every seven days.
 Each aligner is individually manufactured with exact calculations to gradually shift your teeth into place.

 If you want a straighter smile without the need for braces, Invisalign may be ideal for you.